Amukayoung/openpdf/README.md

-is# Openpdf is a NPM PDF Generator
+# Openpdf is a NPM PDF Generator

 This package allows you to generate PDF files from React components.
 Below is a guide on how to use this NPM package